Updated April 27, 2023

 - Kafka supports large sets of publishers and subscribers and multiple applications.
 On the other hand, Flume supports a large set of source and destination types to land data on Hadoop.

 Apache Kafka vs Flume Comparison Table

 The comparison table between Apache Kafka vs Flume is mentioned below:

 |Basis for Comparison||Apache Kafka||Flume|

-In summary, Apache Kafka and Flume offer reliable, distributed and fault-tolerant systems for aggregating and collecting large volumes of data from multiple streams and big data applications.
-Both Apache Kafka and Flume systems can be scaled and configured to suit different computing needs.
-Kafka’s architecture provides fault-tolerance, but Flume can be tuned to ensure fail-safe operations.
-Users planning to implement these systems must first understand the use case and implement appropriately to ensure high performance and realize full benefits.
+Apache Kafka vs Flume offers reliable, distributed, and fault-tolerant systems for aggregating and collecting large volumes of data from multiple streams and big data applications.
+Apache Kafka and Flume systems can be scaled and configured to suit different computing needs.
+Kafka’s architecture enables fault tolerance, but we can tune Flume to ensure fail-safe operations.
+Users planning to implement these systems must first understand and implement the use case appropriately to ensure high performance and realize full benefits.

-This has been a guide to Apache Kafka vs Flume, their Meaning, Head to Head Comparison, Key Differences, Comparision Table, and Conclusion.
+This has been a guide to Apache Kafka vs Flume.
+Here we have discussed Apache Kafka vs Flume head-to-head comparison, key differences, and a comparison table.
 You may also look at the following articles to learn more –